totalspectrum/spin2cpp/docs/basic.md

 ```
   dim x as any
 ```
-Declares x as a generic type 32 bit variable compatible with any other type.
+Declares x as a generic 32 bit variable compatible with any other type.
 Basically this is a way to treat a variable as a raw 32 bit value.
 Note that no type checking at all is performed on variables declared with type `any`, nor are any conversions applied to them.
 This means that the compiler will not be able to catch many common errors.

 `any` should be used only in exceptional circumstances.